LapazPhp/QuickBrownFox/README.md

         });
     });

-    // 'database' must be DBAL connection or PDO return $fixtures->createSessionManager($container->get('database'));
+    // 'database' is params for DBAL DriverManager or connection itself. return $fixtures->createSessionManager($container->get('database'));
 });
 ```